spacejam/seaslug/README.md

   network simulation, or concurrent interleaving functionality enabled
 1. the test system discovers and shrinks a counterexample input that causes the property to be violated
-1. add additional compile-time constraints, verified behind the scenes via z3
+1. add additional compile-time constraints, verified behind the scenes via Why3/z3
 1. repeat as appropriate
 1. deploy to production, where IO is facilitated through a high quality io_uring/IOCP-backed priority and resource saturation-aware runtime.

 ##### seaslug should be an ideal language for building

+* servers
 * databases
 * distributed systems
-* servers
+* low-resource systems
 * overlay networks
 * scalable concurrent systems
 * multitenant infrastructure